-Staff meetings every Tuesday…maybe…maybe not.
+Staff meetings every Tuesday maybe, but maybe not.
 You need productive meetings, but Monday might be your best day.
 Or, you may not meet but every other week in your context.
 You may change the people in the room from who another organization would include.

-An annual volunteer banquet featuring an outside speaker…maybe…maybe not.
-You may find other ways to celebrate volunteerism and victories.
+An annual volunteer banquet featuring an outside speaker?
+Perhaps, but maybe that’s not the best way for your organization to celebrate volunteerism and victories.
 Copy the principle of doing so, but find what fits better with your style.

 So does your organization.